-An equally powerful presentation, Ron Finley’s talk A Guerilla Gardener in South Central LA.
+- Ron Finley’s talk, A Guerilla Gardener in South Central LA, is an equally powerful presentation.

 Since then, more than 30 edible gardens have sprung up across Bristol from Severn Beach to Knowle.

-To get involved with any of these projects or to start your own project under the Incredible Edible Bristol umbrella, click on the icons below.
-Oh, and sign up for the newsletter!
+Get involved with any of these projects or start your project under the Incredible Edible Bristol umbrella.
+Get in touch today!

 ‘Food Sovereignty’ is a concept introduced by La Via Campesina in 1996.
 The term asserts the right of people to define their own food systems.

 Food sovereignty puts the individuals who produce, distribute and consume food at the centre of decisions on food systems and policies.
 It restores agency to communities and ordinary people, rather than acquiescing to the control over food systems by large agribusinesses and the market mechanisms overshadowing the global food system.

 Most of the discourse around food sovereignty to date focused on the rural poor and grew out of indigenous movements—particularly La Via Campesina.
 There is no universally agreed definition of the term, but one of the most commonly used definitions is provided by the People’s Food Sovereignty Network (2002):

 “Food Sovereignty is the right of peoples to define their own food and agriculture; to protect and regulate domestic agricultural production and trade in order to achieve sustainable development objectives; to determine the extent to which they want to be self-reliant; to restrict the dumping of products in their markets; and to provide local fisheries-based communities with the priority in managing the use of and the rights to aquatic resources.
 Food Sovereignty does not negate trade, but rather it promotes the formulation of trade policies and practices that serve the rights of peoples to food and to safe, healthy and ecologically sustainable production.”